Please check back regularly. We will be adding Q & A throughout this pandemic.

 Who can we contact for support developing additional market signage on new rules and regulations?
 Are there funds to help support additional market signs?

 Minnesota Grown has developed a series of COVID-19 Farmers' Market Signs.
 Scroll down to the information under Farmers' Markets, U-Pick Operations, and On-Farm Markets for more information.
 In addition, Minnesota Grown has their great Cost Share Program, where members are eligible for up to $200 in reimbursements for labeling and signage.
 Membership in this program is only $20!
 For more information, visit: https://minnesotagrown.com/members-retailers/cost-share-program/

 What new processes are required?
 Suggested?

-Food sampling at markets is currently banned with the new order in Minnesota and should be immediately suspended.
+Food Sampling and Onsite Consumption is now allowed with certain restrictions.
+Visit: https://www.mfma.org/page-18248 for more information.
 Plans to follow social distancing of 6 feet need to be in place (just as they are required for grocery stores).
 Handwashing stations need to be available and utilized abundantly, so that means planning for more potable water and proper disposal of the waste water (can't be dumped on the ground or in the storm sewer - needs to be down a SANITARY sewer) and paper towels.
-No onsite food consumption is allowed (but ready-to-eat foods can be sold as long as they are packaged for take-out).
 Numerous other recommendations abound - check out the MFMA Market Guidance page for more information.

 Requirements for handwashing stations?